OPEC+ meeting delayed as Saudi Arabia and Russia row over oil price collapse: sources

 “The first problem is that we have to cut from the current production level now, not to go back to the one before the crisis,” one of the OPEC sources said.
 “The second issue is the Americans, they have to play a part.”

-Oil recovered from the lows of $20 per barrel this week with Brent settling at $34.11 on Friday, still far below the $66 level at the end of 2019.
+Oil recovered from this week’s lows of $20 per barrel with Brent settling at $34.11 on Friday, still far below the $66 level at the end of 2019.
 Prices had their biggest one-day gain ever on Thursday when Trump said he expected Russia and Saudi Arabia to announce a major production cut.

 The United States is not part of OPEC+ and the idea of Washington curbing production has long been seen as impossible, not least because of U.S. antitrust laws.